-History and Heritage in Salisbury – the oldest ‘New Town’ in England – Things to Do in Salisbury
+History of Salisbury – the oldest ‘New Town’ in England – Things to Do in Salisbury

 Despite living in Wiltshire a few years ago, I haven’t visited Salisbury for a lot longer.
 In fact, it was half a century ago.
 We lived in the area when I was a kid so I remember trips to Salisbury for shopping and (more probably) just because my mum liked the Cathedral.
 It’s a historic city with an amazing heritage – and there’s a lot more to see beside Salisbury Cathedral and plenty of things to do in Salisbury

 That said, the new City of Salisbury or ‘New Sarum’ is considerably older than me and less than two hours from London by train.
 Unlike many cathedral cities it’s also mostly flat and easy to explore on foot.
 Read on to discover what makes it so special and learn what you shouldn’t miss and what things to do in and around the City of Salisbury

 Table of Contents